 - Which eDiscovery vendor and solution you will be using to conduct these processes?
 Does the vendor meet your requirements?
 Consider: features, pricing, training/support.

-Discovery plans must be available in time for both sides to review in preparation for pre-trial negotiations and conferences.
+Proposed discovery plans must be available in time for both sides to review in preparation for pre-trial negotiations and conferences.
 Attorneys representing both parties in a lawsuit come together to share those documents and agree on the precise details of the discovery process, including the scope of discovery, at the Rule 26(f) conference.

 According to the Federal Rules of Civil Procedure, meet and confer conferences must be held as soon as possible, or at least 21 days before the scheduling order is due.
-It’s a good idea to create a Rule 26(f) checklist so you are fully prepared to meet with opposing counsel and hammer out the terms of discovery.
+It’s a good idea to create a Rule 26(f) checklist so you are fully prepared to meet with opposing counsel to discuss and hammer out the terms of proposed discovery.

 Never commit to discovery terms without doing your research